Gianni Berengo Gardin: Life and career

 Born in Santa Margherita Ligure on 10 October 1930, Berengo Gardin lived in Switzerland, Rome, Paris, and Venice before starting as an amateur photographer in 1954.
-As a photographer, he was self-taught, learning photography from two years he spent in Paris working with other photographers.
+As a photographer, he was self-taught, learning photography from the two years he spent in Paris working with other photographers.

 In Berengo Gardin's first year as a photographer, 1954, his first photographs were published in Il Mondo.
 This magazine, edited by Mario Pannunzio, was one to which both amateurs and professionals liked to submit their work, although until 1959 the photographs were not attributed to particular photographers.
 It "pursued a photographic aesthetic that privileged street scenes and odd, ironic or bizarre encounters in both town and country", and "more than a third of the photographs published in Il Mondo were by [Berengo Gardin]."
 His "rare capacity for capturing simultaneous actions and objects within the same frame positioned him as an excellent candidate for that street life Pannunzio was after."
 Berengo Gardin would later have photo essays published in Domus, Epoca, l'Espresso, Stern, Time, Vogue Italia; Réalités; Le Figaro; and La Repubblica.

 He turned professional in 1962 and two years later moved to Milan, where he lived from 1975 onwards.

 From 1966 to 1983, Berengo Gardin worked with Touring Club Italiano, providing much or all of the photography for books about regions of Italy and other European countries or their cities: he once identified the high point of his career as "The work I did in Great Britain, for the Touring Club in 1978" (adding that "I loved the cars: I had an Austin and an MG").
 He did similar work for the publisher Istituto Geografico De Agostini (later De Agostini Publishing).
 In 1979 Berengo Gardin started to work with Renzo Piano, photographing the process of designing his buildings.
 Berengo Gardin also worked with major Italian firms – Alfa Romeo, Fiat, Italsider (later Ilva), Olivetti and others – showing the working life of employees, rather than the products.